sat747/crazyswarm/README_WorkingLabNotes.txt

 - Added new .yaml files for different formations

-- Created copy crazyswarm nodes for multi-formational demos (TRAILDemoTalker & TRAILDemoListener)
+- Created copy crazyswarm nodes for multi-formational demos (TRAIL_multitalker & TRAIL_multilistener)
  - ~Data node edits
 	- Demo.yaml file includes multiple formation coordinates that each are ended with a unique final character label
 	- Created array that includes single character extensions of labeled coordinates in .yaml file